 Earlier, only dentures were used as a restorative treatment for your teeth.
 But the advancements in technology have introduced many other hassle-free procedures.
 Dental crowns and bridges are a few such approaches that we could recommend in case of cracked, chipped or one or more missing teeth.

 Dental crowns are a restorative option for damaged, chipped, or broken teeth.
 Sometimes, we may recommend crowns to restore your discolored teeth as well.
 Dental crowns also play a role in different procedures such as bridges and root canals.

-They are made using different materials – metal, ceramic, and ceramic on metal.
+Crowns could be made using different materials – metal, ceramic, and ceramic on metal.
 When you walk into our clinic for the procedure, we will decide the material based on where the dental crown is to be placed.
-Crowns, if maintained well, last as long as fifteen years.
+Crowns, if maintained well, could last as long as fifteen years.